ellennickles/creative-coding-summer-21/homework-carrie.md

 ### // Class 01 // August 9 // Working with a Desktop Editor + Final Project Progress

 #### In class:
-* TBD
+* Working with a desktop editor.
+* Final project progress check-in.

 #### Homework Assignment:
 * FINAL PROJECT // Finish your final project.
-Get ready to present your project (3 minutes if you’re going solo, 5 minutes if you’re in a team):
+Get ready to present your project (FOUR minutes max, SEVEN minutes total including feedback):
   * **Add your presentation slides (THREE slides max) to [this slide deck](https://docs.google.com/presentation/d/1pTG8_CRvE6BxlDi0YswiSpOipH8sl0Yggq4yRWqyuGY/edit?usp=sharing).**
   * When you present, show us your final result, and walk us through your code.
 It is important that you explain what you have done in your code to achieve your result.
   * If you have any inspirations, show your inspirations.